I have a ______ piercing, how do I know what size I need?

 I have a specific question, what’s the best way to contact Primal Decor?

-You can send a message through our Contact Us form or email us at firstname.lastname@example.org.
-Our shipping address is 1908 Myrtle Ave Eureka Ca. 95501
+We always encourage folks to stop in during regular business hours or call to book appointment time to speak to a piercer or artist with any in-depth questions you may have.
+You can also send us a message through our Contact Us form or email us anytime at email@example.com.
+Our shipping address is 1908 Myrtle Ave Eureka Ca. 95501.

 How much do you charge for shipping and what shipping services do you use?